-commemorative educational events
+commemorative events for educational purposes

 around January 27, 2021

-on registration at
+upon registration at

 or at 01 53 01 17 26